realbugdigger/DirDigger/README.md

 ![DirDigger](https://raw.githubusercontent.com/realbugdigger/DirDigger/main/DD_MagGlass.svg)

-DirDigger is tool used for directory digging/busting and currently it provides few more features than its alternatives.
+DirDigger is an efficient directory digging and busting tool that offers a range of features surpassing those of its alternatives.
+It serves a dual purpose, being an invaluable asset for both CTF enthusiasts and individuals engaged in the scanning of web app directories and API URLs encompassing bug bounty programs.

-It can be used for scanning web apps that have bug bounty programs as well as for ctfs.
+Originally conceived as a portfolio project to create a Burp extension similar to gobuster/dirbuster, DirDigger experienced the creation and implementation of novel ideas and features, transforming it into a fully comprehensive directory digging tool.

-DirDigger was started as portfolio project as Burp extension but after were added features DirDigger current features:
+DirDigger current features:
 - Burp extension as well as java application
 - Recursive (directory depth and thread number can be set)